 As a novice options trader, it is important to become familiar with option calculators.
 The typical calculator does the math for the Greeks (delta, gamma, theta, vega, rho) and provides the theoretical value for the option when you have the proper inputs: stock price; strike price; time (number days until the option expires); interest rates; dividend, if any; option type (call or put); volatility estimate for the underlying stock.

 This calculator provides such useful information that it should be used by all options traders, including very experienced ones, and it is referred to by more than one name.
 It could be called a "Probability of Touching Calculator" or a "Stock Price Probability Calculator."
 Ask your broker if they have such a calculator available for you to use.

 For premium sellers: When you specify how many days you plan to hold the short position (you are not forced to hold all the way to expiration), the calculator lets you know the probability that the underlying stock price will reach the strike price at least one time during the holding period.
-If that probability turns out to be 15%, then the chances that the option will expire worthless without ever moving into the money is 85%.
+If that probability turns out to be 15 percent, then the chances that the option will expire worthless without ever moving into the money is 85 percent.

 NOTE: Use the Delta at the time the trade is made.